ianstormtaylor/slate-plugins/.github/ISSUE_TEMPLATE.md

 <!--
 The fastest, and most appreciated way to have your issue fixed is to create a pull request with working, tested code and we will help get it merged.
 Don't be scared to open a pull request that isn't completed and ask for input.
 We're happy to give direction!
 Also, researching how other editors handle this issue is super helpful.

-Slate is solving a pretty complex problem, and we can't do it without active contributors, so thank you so much for your help!

 https://draftjs.org/
 http://prosemirror.net/
 https://quilljs.com/